VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CHATBOT_INTEGRATION_GUIDE.md

 2. Run: `python gui_app.py`

 ### Using the Chatbot Suite
-1. **Open the 💬 VATSAL Chat tab** in the GUI
+1. **Open the 💬 BOI Chat tab** in the GUI
 2. **Choose Your Chatbot** using the buttons at the top:
    - Click "🚀 Simple Chat" for straightforward conversations
-   - Click "🧠 VATSAL AI" for learning-based interactions
+   - Click "🧠 BOI (Barely Obeys Instructions)" for learning-based interactions
-   - Click "🤖 VATSAL Assistant" for sophisticated responses
+   - Click "🤖 BOI Assistant" for sophisticated responses

 3. **Start Chatting**:
    - Click "▶️ Start Conversation" to get a greeting